NaClSSS/NVB/documents/manual.md

   Generate grid data based on the range of the input (used to observe decision boundaries).
 - `def add_hidden_grid(self, layers):`
   Specify the layers for which the embedding needs to be recorded for the grid data.
-- Other funtions no need to be called by developers.
+- Other functions no need to be called by developers.
 # Data Module
-The Data module mainly contains a Data class and many Transformation classes.
+The data module mainly contains a `Data` class and many Transformation classes.
 ### Type
 An enumeration class used to represent the order of a tensor.
 In addition to `Scalar`, `Vector`, and `Matrix` representing their original meanings, we use `Tensor3`, `Tensor4`, etc. to represent higher-order tensors.
 ## Data